posconnetwork/JS-Data-Retrieval-Sample/README.md

 The sample code in TypeScript embeds type annotations for easy understanding as well as context-aware code completion in popular IDEs.
 Run `npm run build` to build a CommonJS file from TypeScript.
 You can also write in CommonJS directly.

+[VABF.ts](VABF.ts) is an advanced sample involving an append-only cookie jar and session reuse.

 ## How do I test locally?

+Run `npm install` to install dependencies for testing, and then use the test script as below.

 ### CommonJS

-To test `VHHK_CommonJS.js`, run `npm run test-js ./VHHK_CommonJS VHHH` where VHHH is the aerodrome.
+To test `VHHK_CommonJS.js` with station VHHH, run `npm run test-js ./VHHK_CommonJS VHHH`.

 ### TypeScript

-To test `VHHK.ts`, run `npm run test ./VHHK VHHH` where VHHH is the aerodrome.
+To test `VHHK.ts` with station VHHH, run `npm test ./VHHK VHHH`.

+To test `VABF.ts` with stations VAAH, VEAT, VIAR, and VOBL, run `npm test ./VABF VAAH VEAT VIAR VOBL`.

 ## I'm done, now what?